NB Psychiatry

 What are the Different Types of Dissociative Disorder?

-Unspecified dissociative disorder: includes dissociative symptoms that cause clinically significant distress or impairment in social, occupational, or other areas of functioning, but do not meet the criteria for any specific dissociative disorder.
+Unspecified dissociative disorder: The individual experiences distress or impairment due to dissociative symptoms, but these symptoms do not meet the criteria for a specific dissociative disorder.

 symptoms of dissociative disorder